-Tocca Massage & Yoga clients get to be a part of something greater.
+Passionate about supporting strong young athletes with scholarship awards, Tocca Massage & Yoga clients get to be a part of something greater with Knuth Family Foundation.

-Hear from owner/founder Ashley Knuth about their mission to give back…
+Hear the story from owner/founder Ashley Knuth about their mission to give back…

 I LOVE working with the girls.
 I get to watch them do things they never thought their bodies were capable of.
 To empower them and watch them gain confidence is an amazing feeling.
 I wanted to do more.
 I am a BHS graduate.
 I participated in Cross Country all four years.
 I think dedication and commitment to a sport during your high school career is important.
 After high school I was fortunate to have my college education paid for by my Dad.
 Not everyone has that luxury.
 I see my friends that still have hundreds of dollars in student loan payments each month.
 I want to help give kids the tools to aim high.
 When money is less of a factor, it’s easy to focus on the cause at hand.
 So, I created the Yoga Strong Scholarship.